-Priority Action 5.B: Prioritize Affordable Housing funding, including CDBG, HOME, and other funds, to preserve existing deed-restricted Affordable Housing and convert inexpensive housing on the market to deed-restricted units
+Priority Action 5.B: Prioritize Affordable Housing funding and other tools to preserve existing deed-restricted Affordable Housing and convert inexpensive housing on the market to deed-restricted units

 This policy prioritizes funding for the preservation of existing housing assets.
-Lynn receives federal funding, including funding from the HOME program and Community Development Block Grants (CDBG), which can be used to address housing and other needs.
+Lynn receives federal funding, including funding from the HOME program and Community Development Block Grants (CDBG), that can be used to address housing and other needs.
 Currently these funds are used for a variety of purposes, including Affordable Housing development, housing development for "neighborhood stabilization," homelessness services, and community development unrelated to housing.
-When these funding sources are used for housing, this policy directs the City to prioritize preservation of deed-restricted Affordable Housing and conversion of inexpensive unrestricted housing to Affordable Housing.
+More of these funding sources should be used for housing, including the preservation of deed-restricted Affordable Housing and conversion of inexpensive unrestricted housing to Affordable Housing.
 Select Precedents: Boston, Cambridge

 Prioritizing funds in this way can help existing residents of deed-restricted Affordable Housing and inexpensive market-rate housing avoid displacement due to expiring deed restrictions or changes in the market.
 This would also help prevent evictions, overcrowding, and homelessness.
-Preference given to current Lynn residents for occupancy of preserved units that become vacant over time will help retain those vulnerable to displacement.
+Preference given to current Lynn residents for occupancy of preserved units that become vacant or new units will help retain those vulnerable to displacement.

 Intersection!
-Prioritizing funding for these purposes would provide the resources needed for the City and nonprofits to act on rights to purchase and rights of first refusal (recommended above).
+Prioritizing funding for these purposes would provide the resources needed for the City and nonprofits to act on rights to purchase (Priority Action 5.A(1)) and rights of first refusal (Follow-up Action 5.A(3)).